AltronMaxX/reVC/README.md

 We don't feel like we're in a position to give this code a license.\
 The code should only be used for educational, documentation and modding purposes.\
 We do not encourage piracy or commercial use.\
-Please keep derivate work open source and give proper credit.
+Please keep derivative work open source and give proper credit.